-7. A. is a bisexual man from Kenya.
+4. A. is a bisexual man from Kenya.
 He speaks English and lives in Wisconsin.
 His affirmative asylum application must be filed by July 12, 2023.
 (23-0161931)

 Since A. was in primary school, he knew he was attracted to men.
-He grew up in a religious background and out of fear, he hid his sexual orientation from his family and community.
-When A. was in boarding school, he was verbally abused by schoolmates and threatened to be outed to school staff.
-A. states of living in constant fear and shame when in Kenya and often would suffer from suicidal thoughts.
-Out of fear for his life, A. fled to US on a B1/B2 tourist visa on July 13, 2022.
+He grew up in a religious environment that did not accept LGBTQ identities.
+He hid his sexual orientation from his family and community.
+When A. was in boarding school, his schoolmates verbally abused him and threatened to out him to school staff.
+In Kenya, A. lived with constant feelings of fear and shame related to his sexual orientation, and he often felt suicidal.
+A. entered the United States on a B1/B2 tourist visa on July 13, 2022.
 USCIS must receive A.'s asylum application by July 12, 2023.
+All supporting materials must be filed with the Chicago Asylum office one week prior to his interview, which could occur within four to six of weeks of filing his asylum application.

-8. A. is a gay cisman from Colombia.
+5. A. is a gay cisman from Colombia.
 He lives in Chicago and speaks Spanish.
 His asylum application must be filed with USCIS before July 19, 2023.
 (23-0161539)